What exactly is a quota hunt?

 What is “priority”?

 Tennessee has a priority point system in place for several of its quota hunts.
 An applicant is awarded one point for each year they apply and are not drawn, i.e., WMA Big Game, Spring Turkey WMA, etc. Applicants with the highest priority are always drawn first.

 - In order to be drawn with priority, applicants must apply either alone or in a party in which all applicants have the same priority status.

 - Each applicant’s priority is individual; it is only in the drawing that an applicant’s party priority is considered.
 When a party is unsuccessful, each applicant’s actual current priority status will increase by one point.

 - Each point system is unique and separate for the different quota drawings.

-- When a person is drawn for a quota hunt his/her priority points will be reset to “0” the following year.
+- When a person is drawn for a quota hunt their priority points will be reset to “0” the following year.

 - Spring Turkey WMA: No limit